srajma/drafts/Articles/features/hinduism/philosophy.md

     - _Nirukta_ (epistemology): The Nirukta of Yāska (700—500 BC).
 According to Patañjali (180 BC), they often clashed with the grammarians.
 - _Vedānta, or Uttara-Mīmāṁsā_ — the exegesis of Brahman and Ātman; in this period its texts were continuing Upaniṣads.

-**Descriptions of NS schools.** Most of what we know of these schools come from the Buddhist Pāli Canon (Brahmajāla and Samaññaphala Suttas) and the Jain Agamas (Agama 2: Sūtrakṛtāṅga), which were redacted from the 5th—1st century BC. Ājīvika is also described in Patañjali’s Mahābhāsya 3.96 from 180 BC.
+**Descriptions of NS schools.** Most of what we know of these schools come from the Buddhist Pāli Canon (Brahmajāla and Samaññaphala Suttas) and the Jain Agamas (Agama 2: Sūtrakr̥tāṅga), which were redacted from the 5th—1st century BC. Ājīvika is also described in Patañjali’s Mahābhāsya 3.96 from 180 BC.
 All of these schools’ founders were said to be contemporary to or slightly earlier Buddha and Mahavira, thus in the 6th century BC.

 - _Ājīvika_ — determinism or denial of free will.
 Attributed to Maskarin Gośāla.
 - _Akriyā_ — amoralism, because moral responsibility and causation aren’t real.
 Attributed to Pūrṇa Kāśyapa.